sarant1/aws-bootcamp-cruddur-2023/journal/week6.md

 **Amazon ECR Images Security**
 - Enable scan on push to allow ecr.
 - AWS inspector uses snyk in the background

+**Amazon ECS Security Best Practices**
+- CLoud Control Plane - Access control (who controls container images)
+- Choosing public or private ECR for images
+- Use VPC Endpoints or Secuirty Groups with known sources only
+- Do not put secrets passwords in containers - Use paramter store or Secrets manager
+- Only use Trusted Containers from ECR with no HIGH/CRITICAL V
+- Limit ability to ssh into EC2 container
+- Make sure to have xray daemon installed on ec2 isntance
+- Use only authorized container images